botpress/botpress/packages/functionals/botpress-broadcast/README.md

 ### Send according to Users timezone

-You can decide wether the scheduled time is abolute to the bot's time or to individual users.
+You can decide whether the scheduled time is absolute to the bot's time or to individual users.
 If no timezone information available for the user, GMT is chosen.

-### Send as JavaScript snippet

-Instead of sending text, you can decide the behavior of the sending function and do basically anything.
-The function will be called for every message (so for every user).

-Variables exposed:

-- `bp` botpress instance
-- `userId` the userId to send the message to
-- `platform` the platform on which the user is on

-The built-in Facebook Messenger snippets are example of JavaScript execution (see UI).

 ### Filtering

 You can apply filters to the broadcasts.
 Filters are small JavaScript functions that will be evaluated before sending the broadcast to a user.
-The condition is called for every users the broadcast is scheduled to.
+The condition is called for every user the broadcast is scheduled to.
+You can add multiple filter functions and user will be filtered out if at least one of them returns `false`.

 Variables exposed to the filter function:
 - `bp` botpress instance